 The Greenwood Community Council is a group of volunteers working to build community in Greenwood; provide opportunities to interact with the many people who impact our neighborhood; and provide information, resources and support to help Greenwood voices be heard and make a difference.

 We are always looking for help!
-Please fill out the form below if you are interested in being contacted to learn more about volunteer opportunities, or click on the topics below to learn more about some of the things we’re looking for help with.
+Please fill out the form below if you are interested in being contacted to learn more about volunteer opportunities.

 We’ve been improving the website, but if you’ve looked around the site you’ve probably noticed that it’s far from complete and there’s a lot left to be done.
 We’d like this site to become the go-to resource for anyone who wants to get involved in the neighborhood or issues that affect it.
 Here are examples of things we would love some help with: